You must be signed in to read the rest of this article.

 Unfortunately, in the recent past, the number of oral cancers diagnosed at an early stage had not increased, possibly reflecting the lack of effective professional and public education.
 This trend is beginning to improve as more practitioners are doing regular screenings and diagnostic aids are improving.
 Early detection reduces morbidity and decreases mortality (Figure 7).

 Ideally, a pathologist must test any observed suspicious mucosal abnormality obtained by using a scalpel, punch biopsy, or brush biopsy for evaluation.
 One essential tool for painlessly obtaining a full thickness sample of oral epithelium is the OralCDx® Brush (Figure 8 a and b).
-The OralCDx® is a brush biopsy followed by lab analysis in which a pathologist is aided by an advanced proprietary computer system.
-The suspected lesion is brushed with the special OralCDx® brush; collecting a sample from all cell layers down to the basement membrane.
-It is then smeared over a glass microscope slide and fixed.
-The brush is then placed in a vial.
-The slide and the vial are then sent to a laboratory where morphological and molecular biology tests are performed on the specimens.
-Results from the lab are usually available within 5 days.
+The OralCDx® is a brush biopsy followed by a computer-assisted analysis.
+The suspected lesion is brushed gently with the OralCDx® brush, then smeared over a glass microscope slide, fixed, and then sent to a laboratory that scans the slide.
+Results from the lab are usually available within 24 hours.
 Should positive results be returned through this system, the brush biopsy must be followed by a conventional biopsy procedure.
-Scalpel and punch biopsies are used for highly suspicious lesions, whereas the OralCDx® is used for areas of color change that appear harmless but no clear clinical cause could be determined.
-Recent research has shown that brush biopsies such as OralCDx® can result in a high number of false positive results.
+Recent research has shown that brush biopsies such as OralCDx® result in a high number of false positive results.
 One researcher reports that of 152 positive results from a brush biopsy there were only 12 cases that were truly dysplastic.
 Scalpel and punch biopsies are used for highly suspicious lesions, whereas the OralCDx® is used for lesions of uncertainty.
-Stage 1 oral cancers mimic many benign conditions seen more frequently.
+Early-stage oral cancers mimic many benign conditions seen more frequently.
 This is when the OralCDx® is best used.

 Chemoluminescent lights are also available under the name of ViziLite® and VELscope®.
 VELscope® (Figure 9 and Figure 10) will fluoresce differently when normal tissues and the suspected tissue is exposed to certain wavelengths of light.
 Precancerous tissues become "excited" under exposure to this wavelength.
 ViziLite® first involves washing the mouth with acetic acid followed by using blue phenothiazine dye to mark the lesions.
 The wavelength of the illumination is absorbed by normal tissues and reflected back by abnormal tissues, making them easier to identify.